-The MIDI settings such as transmit/receive channels on the instrument can be set via [Menu] → [MIDI].
+The MIDI settings such as transmit/receive channels on the instrument can be set via [Menu] \rightarrow [MIDI].
 For details, refer to the Reference Manual on the website (page 9).

-- · For a general overview of MIDI and how you can effectively use it, refer to "MIDI Basics" on the website (page 9). - · For information on setting up your sequence software, refer to the owner's manual of the relevant software. - When transmitting MIDI data from this instrument to an external MIDI device, unexpected sounds may occur because of data related to the Grand Expression Modeling (page 53).
+- For a general overview of MIDI and how you can effectively use it, refer to "MIDI Basics" on the website (page 9). - For information on setting up your sequence software, refer to the owner's manual of the relevant software.